koustubhmoharir/linux/_posts/2022-01-08-working-with-the-terminal.md

 ## Viewing text files

 Text files can be viewed conveniently with the less command.
 The interface is very similar to the one provided by man.
 For example `less /etc/vim/vimrc` shows the content of this file in a readonly mode.
 This is very convenient when there is no intent to modify the file.
 Press q to exit the view.
 To start editing the file directly from vim, press `v` to open it in vim.

+## Editing command output

+The output of a command can be piped into vi with `command | vi -`.
+This can be very useful when the command output is large.